-- Organizational Information - o IRS documentation demonstrating Section 501(c)(3) status. - o Organizational documents such as Articles of Incorporation, LLC Agreement and By-Laws. - o List of Board officers, including name, city and state of residence, occupation, email address. - o Board resolution demonstrating approval to apply for grant. - Location of main and satellite offices.

-- Financial and Staffing Capacity - Describe your organization's financial control system and procedures.
+- Organizational Information - o IRS documentation demonstrating Section 501(c)(3) status. - o Organizational documents such as Articles of Incorporation, LLC Agreement and By-Laws. - o List of Board officers, including name, city and state of residence, occupation, email address. - o Board resolution demonstrating approval to apply for grant. - Location of main and satellite offices. - Financial and Staffing Capacity - Describe your organization's financial control system and procedures.
 Include an explanantion of how Home4Good funds will be monitored to ensure dollars are spent in a timely manner and how funds will be applied and tracked against eligible activities.
-Include a description of the draw and reimbursement process. - o Copies of Audited Financial Statements for the last three (3) years. - Copies of IRS Form 990, Return of Organization Exempt from Income Tax, for the last three (3) years. - Describe staffs' ability to assist in the successful planning, marketing and managing of the program. - For Rapid Re-Housing programs, please provide a staffing plan (including salary and benefit amounts) for a full-time case manager. - For Homelessness Diversion and Prevention programs, please provide a staffing plan (including salary and benefit amounts) for a full-time case manager whose time is dedicated to the program. - Related Experience - O Describe your organization's experience with the successful administration of housing or similar-type programs that serve low- and very low-income persons. - Describe current or previous experience with DSHA, FHLBank, Housing Alliance DE, CoC and HUD. - If applying for funding for an existing program, provide a list of all program funding received over the last two (2) years.
-Please indicate the funder, funding amount, draw frequency and total amount drawn-to-date.
+Include a description of the draw and reimbursement process. - o Copies of Audited Financial Statements for the last two (2) years. - Copies of IRS Form 990, Return of Organization Exempt from Income Tax, for the last two (2) vears. - Describe staffs' ability to assist in the successful planning, marketing and managing of the program.

+- Please provide a staffing plan (including salary and benefit amounts) for a full-time case manager. - Related Experience - Describe your organization's experience with the successful administration of housing or similar-type programs that serve low- and very low-income persons. - Describe current or previous experience with DSHA, FHLBank, Housing Alliance DE, CoC and HUD. - o If applying for funding for an existing program, provide a list of all program funding received over the last two (2) years.
+Please indicate the funder, funding amount, and total amount drawn-to-date.